Heym SR 30: Locking mechanism

 The mechanism uses 6 ball bearings symmetrically positioned around the circumference of the bolt head as locking elements.
 When the bolt handle is pushed forward, it forces a central plunger down the interior of the bolt body, forcing the 6.5 mm diameter ball bearings out to lock into a negative recess in the receiver.
 There are not six matching negative shaped (concave) recesses in the receiver.
 That would be very hard to practically produce at the required precision level.
 Instead there is a simple continuous groove machined for the six ball bearings to lock into.
-The continuous semi-round groove in conjuncion with the barrel positions the bolt to the front and back and regulates a practically achievable headspace during production.
+The continuous semi-round groove in conjunction with the barrel positions the bolt to the front and back and regulates a practically achievable headspace during production.
 The lockup strengthens with increased chamber pressure.
 The plunger retracts when the bolt handle is pulled back, allowing the locking bearings to retract into the bolt body so the bolt can open.
 The bolt can be classified as a semi-rigid type, since the locking elements are movably mounted on the bolt.

 Primary extraction is performed by retracting the bolt handle, which uses leverage from the opposite side of the bolt to swing the handle to the open position, giving a mechanical advantage.

 The bolt handle can be placed in three positions: (1) Open, (2) Locked and uncocked, and (3) Locked and cocked.
 By pressing the bolt handle fully forward to position 3 the user can manually cock the action just before firing.
 When the user chooses not to fire manually pulling the bolt handle backward to position 2 uncocks the action again for safe carry.